nordeck/matrix-neoboard-standalone/README.md

 yarn run dev:https
 ```

 Then open the printed URL.
+Your Homeserver is `matrix.internal`.

 #### Running